TRIQS/solid_dmft/README.md

     which in a CSC calculation in running the whole time (in the background, if not needed)
     - __qe_manager.py:__ contains all functions to start quantum espresso
-- __/tools:__ non-essential scripts that are independent of the rest of the code
+- __/util:__ non-essential scripts that are independent of the rest of the code
-- __/maxent_scripts:__ different scripts to perform analytical continuations with triqs's MaxEnt
+- __/postprocessing:__ different scripts to perform postprocessing steps like analytical continuations with triqs's MaxEnt

-## Introduction to docker

-Docker runs containers, which are instances of images.
-For more information, see the README.md in the folder `/docker`.

 ## Getting started